 Procure-to-pay is a term that encompasses the processes which take place when a company purchases, receives and pays for goods and services.
-These activities range from identifying the initial need for procurement of goods or services, to the final steps of approving invoices and paying suppliers.
+The activities that make up the procure-to-pay process range from identifying the initial need for procurement of goods or services, to the final steps of approving invoices and paying suppliers.

-Procure-to-pay is also known as purchase-to-pay or P2P (the latter is not to be confused with peer-to-peer networking, which is also referred to as P2P).
-You can find dedicated procure to payment software, but the term is typically used to describe the process rather than any related technology.
+Procure-to-pay is also known as purchase-to-pay and P2P (the latter is not to be confused with peer-to-peer networking, which is also referred to as P2P).
+You can find dedicated procure-to-pay software, but the term is typically used to describe the process rather than any related technology.

 The procure-to-pay process

-The procure-to-pay process flow encompasses a number of different activities, such as:
+The procure-to-pay process flow (sometimes called the procure-to-pay cycle) encompasses a number of different activities, such as: